Bracero Selection Process: U.S. reception centers

 Potential workers traveled from migratory stations to U.S. reception centers roughly twenty miles south of the U.S.-Mexico border.
 The method of transportation varied, some people went to migratory stations on buses, while others traveled on freight trains.
 On the trains that did not have restrooms, some aspiring workers fell off moving trains when they leaned out to go to the bathroom.

 Upon arrival at a U.S. reception center, officials from both U.S. and Mexican health departments would check the hands of potential braceros for calluses, repeating a procedure from the selection phase at migratory centers.
 People would proceed to a series of physical inspections, in which they would undress, and a doctor would examine them for venereal diseases such as syphilis, illness including mental and physical disabilities, and lice.
 Potential workers would also be x-rayed to test for tuberculosis.
 Officials washed and sterilized clothing.
-Another procedure at U.S. reception centers was fumigation: potential braceros, while undressed, would be fumigated with DDT.
-DDT is an insecticide, which was banned in the early 1970s, due to environmental and health concerns, including carcinogenic and reproductive risks.
+Another procedure at U.S. reception centers was fumigation: potential braceros, while undressed, would be fumigated with DDT, an insecticide which was banned in the early 1970s due to environmental and health concerns, including carcinogenic and reproductive risks.

 Another phase of selection was inspection by U.S. labor contractors.
 At U.S. reception centers, potential workers would typically line up and contractors would physically examine and question them.
 Some contractors reported that they looked for workers that would be deferential rather than subversive.
 Aspiring braceros would also receive a meal at the U.S. reception centers, where they sat at long tables in dining halls.
 Afterward men were photographed and assigned a number, and then directed to meet with contractors, who would outline the terms of the labor contract.
 Workers would receive a second mica, which offered proof that the U.S. government had approved an individual to be part of the bracero labor program.

 When workers left the U.S. reception centers, many men would receive a bagged lunch and travel to farms on buses, which were usually old school buses.
 Some lunches were left behind and were described as virtually inedible.
 One New York Times article reported on a contractor giving bracero workers dog food.

 The Mexican men that did not pass the selection process at U.S. reception centers were sent back to Mexico.
 Many of them had exhausted their financial resources acquiring the necessary documents to become a bracero worker, so numerous people returned home with little to no money.